Size: 64 acres

 Acquired: 2008

 The property supports diverse habitats, such as riparian oak forests, stream corridors, ponds and wetlands, and open meadows.
-A 2012 botanical survey documented a variety of grassland species, including Nevada bluegrass and wheatgrass, along with California hazelnut, bitter cherry, willows, and common monkey flower in the riparian zones.
-Although a formal wildlife survey has yet to be conducted, staff have observed a range of wildlife, including aquatic birds, yellow-bellied marmots, coyotes, and various songbird species.
+Botanical surveys documented a variety of grassland species, including Nevada bluegrass and wheatgrass, along with California hazelnut, bitter cherry, willow, and common monkey flower in the riparian zones.
+Wildlife observed at the preserve include deer, yellow-bellied marmot, coyote, great horned owl, and other raptors and songbird species.